Get insider access

 4. Best Quiet Personal Blender

-Despite its relatively small size, the Ninja Foodi Power Nutri DUO is one of the loudest blenders we've tested.
+Despite its relatively small size, the Ninja Foodi Power Nutri DUO is among the loudest blenders we've tested.
 That might not bother you much for occasional use, but a roaring blender can get annoying if you use it often or make recipes with longer blending times.
-If the noise level is a priority, the best single-serve blender we've tested is the Beast Health Blender.
-This premium blender is one of the quietest personal blenders we've tested, and it's still powerful enough for a variety of recipes.
+If noise level is a priority, the best small blender we've tested is the Beast Health Blender.
+While it's not cheap, it's one of the quietest personal blenders we've tested, and it's still powerful enough for various recipes.

-It's also more expensive than the DUO, so it's definitely on the pricey side for a personal blender.
-However, it has a premium build and an equally fantastic performance for most recipes.
+Its premium price tag comes with a very sturdy build quality and a fantastic performance for most recipes.
 It easily liquifies difficult ingredients like leafy greens, handles thicker recipes like nut butter, and makes snow-like crushed ice.
 It comes with a drinking lid for its 34oz jar, but the jar has a shorter, wider shape than most personal blender jars, which might make it a little less convenient to use as a travel cup.
 The jar's ribbed design gives it a high-end look but makes it harder to clean by hand than most picks here since food tends to get trapped in the ridges.

 See our review